systemd/systemd-netlogd/doc/index.rst

 Description
 -----------

 Forwards messages from the journal to other hosts over the network using the Syslog Protocol (RFC 5424 and RFC 3339).
 It can be configured to send messages to both unicast and multicast addresses. systemd-netlogd runs with own user systemd-journal-netlog.
 Starts sending logs when network is up and stops sending as soon as network is down (uses sd-network).
 It reads from journal and forwards to network one by one.
-It does not use any extra disk space. systemd-netlogd supports UDP, TCP, TLS and DTLS (Datagram Transport Layer Security RFC 6012).
+It does not use any extra disk space. systemd-netlogd supports ``UDP``, ``TCP``, ``TLS`` and ``DTLS`` (Datagram Transport Layer Security RFC 6012).

 Configuration
 -------------